 Tucked away on the dark and dusty shelves of libraries around the world are pages packed with murder: tales of lands where only the most wicked of creatures dwell.
-Yet year after year, hands pass over the spines of these treasures, leaving more cobwebs on their covers than in the stories themselves.
+Year after year, hands pass over the spines of these treasures, leaving more cobwebs on their covers than in the stories themselves.

 1. Daphne du Maurier (pictured above)

 Born in London in 1907, Daphne du Maurier was the daughter of the prominent actor-manager Sir Gerald du Maurier and actress Muriel Beaumont.
 She grew up among creative types, and her blooming passion for literature and writing was nurtured by family and friends.
 As her career grew, she was categorized as a “romantic novelist,” though today she fits best among the Gothic writers. du Maurier found success on the big screen as well: many of her novels were adapted for film including Jamaica Inn (1939), Frenchman’s Creek (1944), Hungry Hill (1947), My Cousin Rachel (1952), and of course, Rebecca (1940).
 Hitchcock’s The Birds (1963) was based on a treatment of one of du Maurier’s short stories, as was as the film Don’t Look Now (1973).
 The Doll is one of 13 of du Maurier’s “lost” stories, described as, “gothic, suspenseful, and macabre.”
 She wrote it when she was only 21.

 Thus Were Their Faces: Selected Stories